Capital punishment in the United States: Lena Baker

 Lena Baker was a Black woman who was wrongfully convicted of the murder of her abuser in 1945.
 In Georgia, Baker served as a maid for a handicapped white man; she faced regular sexual and physical abuse from him.
 Despite the town terrorizing Baker to leave the relationship, her abuser would equally threaten her with violence if she ever left.
 Weeks before his death, he started holding Baker prisoner in his gristmill for numerous days.
 Baker was able to escape the mill, but when she came back, her abuser threatened her with an iron bar.
 After a struggle, Baker took ahold of his pistol and shot the man in self-defense.

-The all-white, all-male jury did not empathize with Baker’s case of self-defense as a survivor of his slave-like conditions, including sexual and physical abuse.
+The all-white, all-male jury did not empathize with Baker's case of self-defense as a survivor of her slave-like conditions, including sexual and physical abuse.
 In less than a day, the jury found Baker guilty of capital murder, which happened to result in a mandatory death sentence in Georgia at the time.
 After failed appeals, reviews, and the abandonment of her legal representation, Lena Baker was executed by electrocution in 1945.
-About 60 years following Baker’s death, her family, with the help of the Prison and Jail Project, requested a posthumous pardon.
-Their efforts succeeded in 2005 when Baker was granted a full and unconditional pardon from the Georgia Board of Pardons and Paroles because there was a lack of evidence to demonstrate Baker’s intent to kill.
-If the justice system had been careful with the evidence, they would have noted Baker’s conviction did not qualify as capital murder and should have resulted in a sentence other than the death penalty.
+About 60 years following Baker's death, her family, with the help of the Prison and Jail Project, requested a posthumous pardon.
+Their efforts succeeded in 2005 when Baker was granted a full and unconditional pardon from the Georgia Board of Pardons and Paroles because there was a lack of evidence to demonstrate Baker's intent to kill.
+If the justice system had been careful with the evidence, they would have noted Baker's conviction did not qualify as capital murder and should have resulted in a sentence other than the death penalty.

 Between sexes

 As of May 20, 2021, the Death Penalty Information Center reports that there are 51 women on death row.
 17 women have been executed since 1976, compared to 1,516 men during the same time period.

 Since 1608, 15,391 lawful executions are confirmed to have been carried out in jurisdictions of, or now of, the United States, of these, 575, or 3.6%, were women.
 Women account for 1/50 death sentences, 1/67 people on death row, and 1/100 people whose executions are actually carried out.
 While always comparatively rare, women are significantly less likely to be executed in the modern era than in the past.
-Of the 16 women executed on the state level, most took place in either Texas (6), Oklahoma (3) or Florida (2) and were demographically, 25% (4) African-American, with the rest (12) being white of any ethnicity.
+Of the 16 women executed on the state level, most took place in either Texas (6), Oklahoma (3) or Florida (2) and were demographically, 25% (4) African-American and 75% (12) being White of any ethnicity.
 Historically, the states that have executed the most women are California, Texas and Florida, though unlike Texas and Florida, California has not executed a woman in the post-Furman era.
 The racial breakdown of women sentenced to death is 61% white, 21% black, 13% Latina, 3% Asian, and 2% American Indian.